 Thy heaven doors are my hell gates.

-"Spoken to the blind" That is exactly how they are described in the Gospels, parables used and spoken "that seeing they might not see, and hearing they might not understand."
+"Spoken to the blind".
+That is exactly how they are described in the Gospels, parables used and spoken "that seeing they might not see, and hearing they might not understand."
 The laugh line is that such an explanation is given alongside the statement that any true disciple will understand.
-Which the majority of readers will happily assume is them!
-All the folk met often, the "I'm simply a true Christian."
+Which the majority of readers will happily presume is them!
+All the folk met so often, the "I'm simply a true Christian" folk.
 Job done.
 No more mysteries.

 At the moment I'm seeing all this through the lens of Wittgenstein, at least as I understand him.
 The paucity of logic, how little it can reveal of any worth.
 The paucity of "if I can't see it I won't believe it", Scientism and all the rest of the bankruptcy of our modern minds.